SchemaStore/schemastore/CONTRIBUTING.md

 - If a strict error fails, you need to add your JSON Schema to the `ajvNotStrictMode` array
 - If you are getting "unknown format" or "unknown keyword" errors, you need to add your JSON Schema to the `options` array
 - If you are using a recent version of the JSON Schema specification, you will need to add your JSON Schema to the `highSchemaVersion` array

+### How to name schemas that are subschemas (`partial-`)

+Often, it is useful to extract a subschema into its own file.
+This can make it easier to write tests, find schemas pertaining to a particular project, and logically separate extremely large schemas.
+The `partial-` prefix makes it easier to for IDEs identify these schemas (and ignore them since they do not correspond to a file. `fileMatch: []` does not cover this case).

+A subschema should be extracted to its own file based on the following rules:

+- If a schema represents an existing project that could be its own file, then simply use that file for the "subschema".
+In other places, `$ref` that file where appropriate.
+  - For example, [mypy](https://mypy-lang.org) reads configuration from both `mypy.ini` and `pyproject.toml`'s `tool.mypy` key.
+Because `mypy.ini` is its own file, then name the schema `mypy.json` like you usually would.
+  - Same with [Prettier](https://prettier.io).
+It reads from `.prettierrc.json` (among other files) and `package.json`'s `prettier` key.
+- If the schema cannot be its own file, then extracting the subschema may be an improvement
+  - For example, [Poetry](https://python-poetry.org) reads configuration _only_ from `pyproject.toml`'s `tool.poetry` key.
+Because the Poetry subschema is relatively complex and a large project, it has been extracted to its own file, `partial-poetry.json`.

+Use your best judgement; if the project or schema is small, then the drawbacks of extracting the subschema to its own file likely outweigh the benefits.